-- Reduce the amount of waste produced and discarded; - reuse, items discarded as waste; - recycle waste to create value added products; - use waste to generate energy; and - dispose waste in an environmentally sound manner.
+- 1. Reduce the amount of waste produced and discarded; - 2. reuse, items discarded as waste; - 3. recycle waste to create value added products; - 4. use waste to generate energy; and - 5. dispose waste in an environmental responsible manner.

 The main objectives of the policy are to: